RLesur/Rcade/README.md

 ### Do a pull request

-Games metadata are stored in `games.yml` file (under `inst/games/`).
+Games metadata are stored in `games.yml` file (under `inst/games` directory).
 You only have to add extra games to this file.

 ## Credits

-This package includes some non exported functions of the `webshot` package.
+This package includes some non exported functions of the [`webshot` package](https://github.com/wch/webshot).
 `webshot` package author: Winston Chang
 `webshot` package contributors: Yihui Xie, Francois Guillem, Barret Schloerke
 License: GPL-2